-Walmart MoneyCenters are located at the customer care area of your local Walmart store.
-To cash a check, you will need a government issued photo ID such as a passport or driver’s license.
+Walmart MoneyCenters are located in the customer care area of your local Walmart store.
+To cash a check, you will need a government-issued photo ID such as a passport or driver’s license.
 You’ll also, of course, need to bring the check you are going to cash.

 Kinds of Checks You Can Cash in Walmart

 There are several different types of checks you can cash at Walmart’s MoneyCenter.